 The syndicates have a defined event risk appetite.
-Best efforts are made to restrict the maximum gross and net loss that the syndicates may retain / lose for any single major catastrophe event (taken to be a Lloyd's RDS) to be not materially more than circa 20% of capacity net or circa 70% of capacity gross.
-This is when applying rates of exchange used for planning purposes.
-The syndicates model various loss scenarios and also prepare prescribed RDS which seek to analyse and quantify their exposures to certain specified events, and the syndicates endeavour to ensure that their potential loss exposures remain within Franchise Board guidelines.
-During 2012, Lloyd's amended these guidelines to measure maximum RDS exposures as a percentage of both Gross Net Premium (GNP) and ECA, however, internally the syndicates continue to manage RDS exposure against capacity.
+Best efforts are made to restrict the maximum gross and net loss that the syndicates may retain / lose for any single major catastrophe event (taken to be a Lloyd's RDS) to be not materially more than circa 20% of capacity net or circa 70% of capacity gross, applying rates of exchange used for planning purposes.
+The syndicates model various loss scenarios and also prepare prescribed RDS which seek to analyse and quantify their exposures to certain specified events, and endeavour to ensure that their potential loss exposures remain within Franchise Board guidelines.
+The Lloyd's guidelines measure maximum RDS exposures as a percentage of both Gross Net Premium (GNP) and ECA, however, internally the syndicates continue to manage RDS exposure against capacity.